-Both the Theatre Arts and SRT program regularly discuss academic standards in Department meetings, Design Conferences and play selection committees.
+The Theatre Arts program regularly discusses academic standards in Department Meetings, Design Conferences and Play Selection Committees.
 We maintain academic excellence by engaging with working professionals in the field, accessing courses for curricular updates, creating program and individual course SLOs and producing relevant and topical plays for our student and the general public.